Phylliida/ResoniteEasyFunctionWrapper/README.md

 To use the wrapper, open Resonite, pull up a dev tool, and press "Create new".

-The context menu will have an additional menu "Generate Wrapper Flux".
+The menu will have an additional option "Generate Wrapper Flux".

 ![Generate Wrapper Flux](https://github.com/Phylliida/ResoniteEasyFunctionWrapper/blob/main/Assets/menu.jpg?raw=true)